 Continue reading

-In a year long study we observed an agile software development team, to understand, how it establishes security practices following a security consultancy.
+In a year-long study, we observed an agile software development team to understand how it establishes security practices following a security consultancy.
 This included in-situ observation at a security workshop and interviews with developers and management.
-In our long paper for CSCW 2017 we reveal that the consultancy helped understanding, but was not sufficient to change organizational routines.
+In our long paper for CSCW 2017 we found that the consultancy helped build understanding, but was not sufficient to shift organizational routines.

 Continue reading